On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Introduction

-In this paper we want to concentrate on functorial properties of these functors for a split group $G$.
-We shall show that they behave fully faithful if the objects of the category $\cO^P$ are integral (i.e., they are contained in the subcategory $\cO^P_\alg$ of modules such that all non-zero weight spaces belong to integral weights) or generalized Verma modules.
-This aspect has been considered by Morita in the case of $G={\rm SL}_2$, cf. \cite{Mo1,Mo2,Mo3,Mo4}.
-Concretely, we shall show:
+In this paper we want to concentrate on properties of these functors for a split group $G$.
+We shall show that they behave fully faithful if the objects of the category $\cO^\frp$ are integral (i.e., they are contained in the subcategory $\cO^\frp_\alg$ of modules such that all non-zero weight spaces belong to integral weights) or generalized Verma modules.
+This aspect has been considered by Morita in the case of $G={\rm SL}_2$, cf. \cite{Mo1,Mo2,Mo3,Mo4} and F{\'e}aux de Lacroix \cite{F}.
+Concretely, we shall show: 8pt